cosmos/cosmos-sdk/docs/migrations/keyring.md

 -->
 # Keyring Migrate Quick Start

-`keyring` is the SDK's mechanism for managing private/public keypair.
-Cosmos SDK v0.42 (Stargate) introduced some breaking changes in the keyring.
-Upgrading your chain from <=v0.39 to Stargate requires you to migrate your keys inside the `keyring` to the latest version.
-For more detailed information about the keyring, you can read [the keyring guide](../run-node/keyring.md)
+`keyring` is the Cosmos SDK mechanism to manage the public/private keypair.
+Cosmos SDK v0.42 (Stargate) introduced breaking changes in the keyring.

+To upgrade your chain from v0.39 and earlier (Launchpad) to Stargate, you must migrate your keys inside the keyring to the latest version.
+For details on configuring and using the keyring, see [Setting up the keyring](../run-node/keyring.md).

 This guide describes how to perform the keyring migration process.